-- 1. For all new development, permission will be granted for development which, where relevant: - a) Integrates into its surroundings; and - b) Provides, or is close to, community facilities; and - c) Has good access to public transport; and - d) Creates a place with a locally-inspired or otherwise distinctive character; and - e) Takes advantage of existing topography, buildings and landscape features; and - f) Creates well-defined streets and spaces; and - g) Makes it easy to find your way around; and - h) Encourages low vehicle speeds; and - i) Provides sufficient, well-integrated, parking; and - j) Provides attractive, clearly-defined and safe private and public spaces; and - k) Provides adequate external storage and amenity space; and - Ensures a satisfactory degree of amenity for occupiers of the new development and neighbouring properties; and - m) Enables convenient use by people with limited mobility; and - n) Incorporates ecologically sensitive design, with a high standard of planting and features for biodiversity; and - o) Uses native species of trees, shrubs and wild-flower seeds in landscaping proposals; and - p) Integrates bat and/or bird boxes into the fabric of new buildings; and - q) Ensures that the development would not prejudice the satisfactory development of a larger area. - 2.
-Applicants for housing developments of 10 dwellings or more will be required to submit a design and access statement which includes an assessment of the proposals against each of the 'Building for Life' criteria (see Appendix 5). - 3.
+- 1. For all new development, permission will be granted for development which, where relevant: - a) Integrates into its surroundings; and - b) Provides, or is close to, community facilities; and - c) Has good access to public transport; and - d) Creates a place with a locally-inspired or otherwise distinctive character; and - e) Takes advantage of existing topography, buildings and landscape features; and - f) Creates well-defined streets and spaces; and - g) Makes it easy to find your way around; and - h) Encourages low vehicle speeds; and - i) Provides sufficient, well-integrated, parking and safe and convenient access; and - j) Provides attractive, clearly-defined and safe private and public spaces; and - k) Provides adequate external storage and amenity space; and - Ensures a satisfactory degree of amenity for occupiers of the new development and neighbouring properties; and - m) Enables convenient use by people with limited mobility; and - n) Encourages walking and cycling; and - Incorporates ecologically sensitive design, with a high standard of planting and features for biodiversity; and - p) Uses native species of trees, shrubs and wild-flower seeds in landscaping proposals; and - q) Integrates bat and/or bird boxes into the fabric of new buildings; and - r) Ensures that the development would not prejudice the satisfactory development of a larger area. - 2.
+Applicants for housing developments of 10 dwellings or more will be required to submit a design and access statement which includes an assessment of the proposals against each of the 'Building for Life' criteria (see Appendix 1). - 3.
 In the case of major development on sites released from the Green Belt as part of this Local Plan, or the Aligned Core Strategy, or for any site within the Green Belt comprising 10 or more dwellings the development will be required to score 9 or more 'greens' in the Building For Life 12 or equivalent. - 4.
-In the case of householder development (including extensions, outbuildings and boundary treatments):
+In the case of householder development (including extensions, annexes, outbuildings and boundary treatments):

-- a) All such development should be of a size, siting and design that makes a positive contribution to the character and appearance of the area and does not dominate the existing building or appear over-prominent in the street scene; - b) Two-storey side extensions should avoid a terraced or cramped effect: - c) Dormers should not dominate the roof; - d) Any development should not cause an unacceptable loss of amenity for the occupiers of neighbouring properties; - e) Fences and walls should not cause risk to pedestrians or road users by reducing visibility for drivers when entering or exiting the driveway.
+- a) All such development should be of a size, siting and design that makes a positive contribution to the character and appearance of the area and does not dominate the existing building or appear over-prominent in the street scene; - b) Two-storey side extensions should avoid a terraced or cramped effect: - c) Dormers should not dominate the roof; - d) Any development should not cause an unacceptable loss of amenity for the occupiers of neighbouring properties; - e) Development (including fences, walls and other structures) should not cause risk to pedestrians or road users by reducing visibility for drivers when entering or exiting the driveway; - f) Annexes should not be disproportionate to the size of the dwelling and the plot and should only be used in association with the main dwelling.